Vung Tau→Con Dao New Big Ferry

 Booking tickets should be a fairly hassle-free process.
 Travellers can book online or in-person.
 Try to book at least a few days or a week in advance, especially during the peak summer months and public holidays, during which tickets can sell out fast.

-Online: You can book through Baolau.com using the link or search box below.
+Online: You can support my website by booking through Baolau.com using the link or search box below, although sometimes it may not be possible to book through them.
 Alternatively, go to the Côn Đảo Express website and book there.
 Both platforms support most forms of online payment.

 In Person: Côn Đảo Express has a ticket office at the port in Vũng Tàu (map) and in Côn Sơn town (map).
 Remember to bring your passport when making a booking.